DataBytes-Organisation/Project-Echo/src/Echo_Components_on_K8s/Readme.md

 Welcome to this repo!
 This repository is designed to help anyone interested in learning about the DevOps side of projects, mainly Ops side (Operations).
 Whether you're a seasoned DevOps engineer or just starting out, you'll find this repo valuable to enhance your software delivery skills.

-> **Note**: These tasks require individuals who are willing to dive into the codebase, understand how the components interact, and have the patience and critical thinking skills to troubleshoot and experiment.
+> **Note**: Before you being, grasp very good understanding of how echonet works.
+These tasks require individuals who are willing to dive into the codebase, understand how the components interact, and have the patience and critical thinking skills to troubleshoot and experiment.
 Whether you're a seasoned senior or an ambitious junior, this repository offers a chance to learn and work independently.
 There might not be immediate assistance available, so be prepared to explore and learn on your own.

 ## Objective of this Repository